 Diagnosis is suspected based on a typical murmur and symptoms.
+Suspicion is increased if the patient has a history of unexplained syncope or a family history of unexplained sudden death.
 Unexplained syncope in young athletes should always raise suspicion.
 HCM must be distinguished from aortic stenosis and CAD, which cause similar symptoms.
-ECG and 2-dimensional echocardiography (the best noninvasive confirmatory test) are done.
-Chest x-ray is often taken but is usually normal because the ventricles are not dilated (although the left atrium may be enlarged).
+ECG and 2-dimensional echocardiography and/or MRI (the best noninvasive confirmatory tests) are done.
+Chest x-ray is often done but is usually normal because the ventricles are not dilated (although the left atrium may be enlarged).
 Patients with syncope or sustained arrhythmias should be evaluated as inpatients.
-Exercise testing and 24-h ambulatory monitoring may be helpful for patients considered at high risk, although identifying such patients is difficult.
+Exercise testing and 24-h ambulatory monitoring may be helpful for patients considered at high risk, although accurately identifying such patients is difficult.

-Two-dimensional Doppler echocardiography can differentiate the forms of cardiomyopathy (see Fig. 1: Cardiomyopathies: Forms of cardiomyopathy.) and quantify the degree of outflow tract obstruction, including pressure gradient and area of the stenotic segment.
+Two-dimensional Doppler echocardiography can differentiate the forms of cardiomyopathy (see see Forms of cardiomyopathy.) and quantify the degree of outflow tract obstruction, including pressure gradient and area of the stenotic segment.
 These measurements are particularly useful for monitoring the effect of medical or surgical treatment.
 Midsystolic closure of the aortic valve sometimes occurs when outflow tract obstruction is severe.

 Treatment is directed primarily at abnormal diastolic compliance. β-Blockers and rate-limiting Ca channel blockers with a lower arterial dilation capacity (usually verapamil), alone or combined, are the mainstays.
 By decreasing myocardial contractility, these drugs dilate the heart.
 By slowing the heart rate, they prolong the diastolic filling period.
 Both effects decrease outflow obstruction, thus improving ventricular diastolic function.
 In severe cases, disopyramide may be added for its negative inotropic effect.